AL333Z/ReactiveApplication/towards_reactive_mobile_application_development/interacting_with_the_ui.md

-# Architecting an application with MVVM
+# Choosing an architectural pattern

 This section will explore a foundamental aspect of mobile application development: the architectural pattern.